telefonicaid/fiware-health/fiware-region-sanity-tests/doc/publish_status_and_test_data.rst

 Such parser will extract NGSI attributes from the summary report and then invoke Context Broker to update region context.
-In this process the **Sanity Status** is calculated depending the results of individual tests
+In this process the **Sanity Status** is calculated depending the results of individual tests.

 Here is an example of the generated ``test_results.txt`` for an specific region (*my_region*) is the following:

 ::

-    [Tests: 28, Errors: 0, Failures: 0, Skipped: 0]
+    [Tests: 28, Errors: 0, Failures: 0, Skipped: 0] | BUILD_NUMBER=12345

     REGION GLOBAL STATUS